Neus Gil Cortes - Dramaturg

 Larch is an experimental electronic duo made up of Cardiff based musicians and composers Kai Hellstrom and Matthew Allmark.
-Their existing music accompanies ‘As Above, So Below’ and they will create new electronic music to go alongside live cello (Sam Hall) and violin (Enyuan Khong) in ‘Infinite Ways Home’.
+Their existing music accompanied ‘As Above, So Below’ and they were lead composers on 'Infinite Ways Home'.
+In 2023, they will create an electronic score to go alongside violinist Enyuan Khong for 'Hot House'.

 Their new EP ‘The World Is Dangerous; Go Outside’ released on the ndNovember via sinc(x) Records.
 Larch has performed live across Wales and London and been featured in CLASH Magazine, Music Week, and A Closer Listen as well as airplay across the UK on BBC Radio 1's Phil Taggart's Chillest Show.